Radiology training in the Republic of Ireland

 A minimum of 2 years clinical experience (i.e. 1 year internship and 1 year residency in a clinical specialty) are required.
 However due to the competitive nature of the programme, many successful candidates will have more clinical experience with completed membership or first part fellowship examinations, or research degrees.

 Allocation to training base hospitals is non-computer matched.
 Admission to the training programme is typically for 4 years initially.
-The Irish academic year starts in early July and entry to the radiology training programme is once yearly.
+The Irish academic year starts in the second week of July and entry to the radiology training programme is once yearly.

 Structure and content

-The specialist trainee, called Specialist Registrar in Radiology (SpR), is based at an approved hospital for the majority of the first 4 years of training, with subspecialist rotations to other centres for paediatric radiology and neuroradiology.
+The specialist trainee, called Specialist Registrar in Radiology (SpR), is based at an approved hospital for the majority of the first 4 years of training, with subspecialist rotations to other centers for pediatric radiology and neuroradiology.

 The first year of training consists of first opportunities to learn and acquire radiology skills.
 In addition, there is a formal curriculum to encompass basic sciences, physics, radiological anatomy, radiological techniques, clinical skills and techniques, and radiography.
 This is supported by twice weekly lectures, tutorials and workshops.
 Part I of the fellowship examination (see below) takes place towards the end of the first year.